devbioinfoguy/wrangling-genomics/lessons/02-variant-calling-workflow.md

 Don't forget about the scancel command, should something go wrong and you need to cancel your jobs.

-#### Exercises:
-- Change the script so that one can include an additional variable to point to a results directory.
+* Change the script so that one can include an additional variable to point to a results directory.